danbev/learning-knative/README.md

 kubernetes cluster and then Knative to be able to use Knative.

 ### Istio
-Is a service mesh.
- It is also a platform, including APIs that let it integrate into any logging platform, or telemetry or policy system
+Is a service mesh implementation and also a platform, including APIs that let it integrate into any logging platform, or telemetry or policy system

 You add Istio support to services by deploying a special sidecar proxy throughout your environment that intercepts all network communication between microservices, then configure and manage Istio using its control plane functionality

 Istio’s traffic management model relies on the Envoy proxies that are deployed along with your services.
 All traffic that your mesh services send and receive (data plane traffic) is proxied through Envoy, making it easy to direct and control traffic around your mesh without making any changes to your services.

+### Envoy
+The goal on Envoy is to make the network transparent to applications.
+When issues occur they should be easy to figure out where the problem is.

+Envoy is an out of process architecture which is great when you have services written in multiple languages.
+If you opt for a library approach you have to have implementations in all the languages that you use (hysterix is an example).
+Envoy is a layer3/layer4 filter architecture (so network layer (IP), and transport layer (TCP/UDP).
+There is also a layer 7 (application layer) that can operate/filter http headers.

+Service discovery and active (ping the service)/passive (monitor the trafic) health checking.
+Has various load-balancing algorithms.
+Provides observability via stats, logging, and tracing.
+Authentication and authorization

+Envoy is used as both an Edge proxy and a service proxy.
+1) Edge proxy
+This gives a single point of ingress (external traffic; not internal to the service mesh).
+2) Service proxy
+This is a separate process that keeps an eye on the services.

 ### CloudEvent spec 1.0
 Mandatory: